 Create a masking layer

 Any feature layer can be masked, but only polygon feature layers can mask features.
-Because of this, you may need to create a masking layer for your feature layer.
+Because of this, you may need to create a masking layer for a feature layer.

 3D layers in a scene cannot be masked, but they can be used as masking layers.

-Several geoprocessing tools can be used to create masking layers, including:
+Several geoprocessing tools can be used to create masking layers, including the following:

-These tools can be used on any applicable layer in your current map or scene.
+You can use these tools on any applicable layer in your current map or scene.
 A polygon feature class is generated as output in a geodatabase, which is then used to mask out portions of layers that lie underneath certain symbols or annotation features.

 The mask first identifies a margin, or the area between the feature and the edge of the mask, and then uses an outline method to create the mask's polygon.
 To learn more about masking layer tools and their purposes, see An overview of the Masking toolset.